I Remember a Childhood Friend

 She get kicked out as well?

-Nah, she was just Telt
+Nah she was just telt

-To go to Hell
+Go to Hell

 Cause even at the age of twelve